-Backpacking the Southwest is a completely different experience than hiking in the mountains, and some of my favorite backpacking trips to date have been in the desert.
-If you are looking for some inspiration to plan a trip to the desert, check out my posts on Paria Canyon & Zion’s West Rim Trail.
+Hiking & backpacking in the desert is a completely different experience than hiking in the mountains, and some of my favorite backpacking trips to date have been in the desert.
+If you are looking for some inspiration to plan a trip to the desert, check out some of my desert backpacking trips as well as favorite desert day hikes:

 Now that fall is upon us, it’s a great time to get down and enjoy the Southwest (think Grand Canyon, Sedona, and all of Southern Utah).
 When planning a desert backpacking trip, however, there’s a few extra things you need to consider…heat & water scarcity being important ones.
 So I’m excited to share this new post by guest contributor Jessica Thiefels with a bunch of essential desert backpacking tips for a safe and successful trip.
 Enjoy and let us know if you have any questions about planning your southwest backpacking adventure! -Kristen-

 The American southwest is one of the top destinations for backpackers, but before you hike out into the sunset, you have to plan.
 The preparation is one of the most important parts of backpacking in the desert, allowing you to plan and pack so that the trip is not just exciting, but safe as well.

 Whether you’re a first-time backpacker or have been hiking southwest trails for years, the desert backpacking tips below will help you plan every aspect of your southwest backpacking trip, from packing the right gear to educating yourself on wildlife.